Healing miracles and God

 It is not uncommon to hear of someone being healed miraculously, after prayer.
 But are these stories really true?
 And what do they tell us about God?

 Healings?
 What healings?

-There are thousands, maybe millions of stories.
+There are actually hundreds of millions of stories.
 But are any of them anything more than an urban myth?

-To be useful in throwing light on the possible existence of God, we need stories to be plausible as evidence, with as many as possible of the following atributes:
+To be useful in throwing light on the possible existence of God, we need stories to be plausible as evidence, with as many as possible of the following attributes:

 - The account of the story comes from a reputable source which provides names, time and place, and there is no reason to believe the story is a fraud, or that anyone had anything to gain by inventing it.

 - There must be good independent medical opinion (backed up by documentation) that the disease was present before the prayer and not present afterwards.

 - The disease had little possibility of natural recovery.

 - The recovery must have been complete, or at least very significant, and not what might be expected from any treatment being received.

 - There must have been prayer for healing not long before the healing occurred.